Treating mouth problems

-If necessary, you can talk to a dietician for advice on dealing with taste changes.
+If necessary, you can talk to a dietitian for advice on dealing with taste changes.
 Ask your doctor or nurse.

 We have information about coping with taste changes.

 Having radiotherapy to your mouth makes you more likely to get tooth decay.
 You will need to go for check ups at the dentist more often than usual during and after your course of treatment.
 Having fluoride treatment before your radiotherapy begins may help to protect your teeth.
-The flouride treatment may be a mouthwash you use twice a day.
-If some of your teeth are unhealthy, you may need to have them removed before you start radiotherapy.
+The fluoride treatment may be a mouthwash or gel you use every day.
+If some of your teeth are unhealthy, your dentist may need to remove them before you start radiotherapy.

-Remember that if you have been having radiotherapy, or are going to have it, tell your dentist before you have any dental work done.
+Remember that if you have been having cancer treatment, or are going to have it, tell your dentist before you have any dental work done.
 You should continue to have regular check ups with your dentist once your treatment has finished.